matheusamazonas/ttg_site/index.md

 And that's it.
 No other types or methods are exposed.
 The ones above are sufficient to use all TTG features via the API.

 #### Example
-Let's say we would like to generate random octagonal terrains with 5 terraces, 20 units radius, maximum height of 9.5 units, a feature frequency of 0.075 and a fragmentation depth of 4.
+Let's say we would like to generate random octagonal terrain with 5 terraces, 20 units radius, maximum height of 9.5 units and a fragmentation depth of 4.
+For sculpting, we would like 5 octaves, a base frequency of 0.075, a persistence of 0.375 and a lacunarity of 2.52.
 First, let's create the height distribution curve.
 For real-world usage, it would be handy to serialize this curve so it's easily editable in the inspector.
 Here, for the sake of simplicity, let's use a linear curve declared in code:
 ```csharp
 var heightDistribution = AnimationCurve.Linear(0f, 0f, 1f, 1f);
 ```
-To create the sculpt settings, we first pass the feature frequency (0.075) followed by the height distribution created on the step above:
+To create the sculpt settings, we first pass the feature frequency (0.075), followed by the number of octaves (5), the persistence (0.375), the lacunarity (2.52) and finally, the height distribution created on the step above:
 ```csharp
 var sculptSettings = new SculptSettings(0.075f, 5, 0.375f, 2.52f, heightDistribution);
 ```